4-Day Cairo, Egypt Itinerary With Guide + Budget (Pinoy Solo Traveler)

 Have you tried Airbnb?
 Sign up with my link and you will get up to 43 USD (2,200 Php) off your first stay.
 Click this link to get that discount.

-- KAYAK.
-All of my flight bookings are all from KAYAK.
-Kayak is one of the world’s leading travel search engines and searches hundreds of travel sites.
+- TRIP.
+All of my flight bookings are from TRIP.
+Trip.com is one of the world’s leading travel search engines and searches hundreds of travel sites.

-I suggest you check Kayak (click HERE) as they usually offer cheap fare rates compared to other booking sites.
+I suggest you check Trip.com (click HERE) as they usually offer cheap fare rates compared to other booking sites.

 - Other Package tours in Egypt